TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Related Works and Motivation

-In ANNs, the Squeeze and Excitation (SE) block \cite{hu2018squeeze} has been shown as an effective module in enhancing the representation.
-SE can be placed into a network while only increasing a few parameters to recalibrate channel information.
-By squeezing and fully connecting, the trainable scale for each channel can be obtained.
-Recently, Yao \textit{et al.} \cite{yao2021temporal} applied the SE to formulate so-called temporal-wise attention that is effectively used in SNNs, by which the approach can figure out critical temporal frames of interest without being disturbed.
-Equipped with the temporal-wise attention, the given technique easily achieves the SOTA performance in various datasets, demonstrating the vast potential of the attention mechanism in SNNs.
+In the realm of ANNs, the Squeeze and Excitation (SE) block, introduced by Hu \textit{et al.} \cite{hu2018squeeze}, has proven to be a highly effective module for enhancing representation.
+The SE block can be seamlessly incorporated into a network, requiring only a minimal increase in parameters to recalibrate channel information.
+By employing squeezing and fully connecting operations, it allows the network to learn a trainable scale factor for each channel.
+This recalibration process significantly improves the discriminative power of individual channels.
+Recently, Yao \textit{et al.} \cite{yao2021temporal} extended the application of the SE block to SNNs by formulating a temporal-wise attention mechanism.
+This innovative approach enables SNNs to identify critical temporal frames of interest without being adversely affected by noise or interference.
+By incorporating temporal-wise attention, the proposed technique achieves state-of-the-art performance across various datasets.
+This accomplishment serves as compelling evidence for the immense potential of attention mechanisms within SNNs.
+The utilization of SE blocks and the introduction of temporal-wise attention represent significant advancements in the field of SNNs.
+These techniques not only enhance the representation capability of SNNs but also offer insights into effectively leveraging attention mechanisms for improved performance.
+In the Sec. \ref{sec: method}, we aim to explore and further leverage these attention mechanisms to improve the performance of SNNs and unlock their full potential in complex temporal data processing tasks.